 These are simple things that groceries can train the staff to do until it becomes a habit.

 - When you arrive home, wash food items (like watermelon and cantaloupes) that can be washed or even soaped with non-toxic cleanser (think baby shampoo or gentle hand soaps that babies can swallow).
+You can also use 1 part vinegar to 3 parts water and spray the produce.

 - Blanch and freeze half of your greens to use for the second week.
 You need fruits and produce for your anti-inflammatory home defense strategy.